woosikyang/VCR/models/README.md

 ## Submitting to the leadrboard(from VCR origininal github)

 VCR features a [leaderboard](https://visualcommonsense.com/leaderboard/) where you can submit your answers on the test set.
 Submitting to the leaderboard is easy!
 You'll need to submit something like [the example submission CSV file](https://s3-us-west-2.amazonaws.com/ai2-rowanz/r2c/example-submission.csv).
-You can use the `eval_for_leaderboard.py` script, which formats everything in the right way.
+You can use the `python models/eval_for_leaderboard.py` script, which formats everything in the right way.

+I changed a little for handling 'metadata' values

 Essentially, your submission has to have the following columns: